At some point in time, pretty much everyone has felt more rushed and stressed than they would like.

 1) Prioritize your day.

-Rather than attempting to get everything done, try focusing on just a few items.
+Rather than attempting to get everything done, try focusing on the most important items first.

-It can be helpful to do this in the evening so you can start the next day without wasting time trying to decide where to start.
+It can be helpful to do this in the evening so you can begin the next day without wasting time trying to decide where to start.